insure logo

 Most expensive ZIP codes

-The most expensive ZIP code in Wisconsin for bundling home and auto insurance is 53206, with an average cost of $3,347.
-Here are the 10 most expensive ZIP codes:
+The most expensive ZIP code in Wisconsin for home and auto insurance bundling is 53206 at an average rate of $3,347.
+See the 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference